Keto and Intermittent Fasting: How They Work Together

 • Your body makes ketones, which it uses for fuel

-Keto can help with weight loss, insulin resistance, and energy 1.
+Keto can help with weight loss, insulin resistance, and sustained energy 1.

 Intermittent fasting (IF) is an eating schedule, not a diet.